Here are the people at the of our operation

 Jodi graduated from Lafayette College in Easton, Pennsylvania with a degree in Government in Law and lives with her family in New Jersey.
 Her hobbies include fitness, Rent the Runway and watching reality TV on Bravo (her current favorite show is Below Deck).

-VP, REPRODUCTIVE HEALTH AND MEDICINE
+VP, HEALTH AND NUTRITION

 Maya is a 3rd year Medical Student at NYU Grossman School of Medicine in New York City.
 She has a BS from Indiana University in Nutrition Science with a minor in Chemistry and an MS in Human Nutrition from Columbia University.